pewbaldpew/PewCogs/README.md

 # PewCogs
-Some cogs for the Red DiscordBot
+Some fun and quirky cogs for the Red DiscordBot

 These cogs were made by me for the Red DiscordBot.
 You can find it here.